 If the environment is something you are passionate about, or just want to be doing that bit more to play your part, I have some other great tips to share with you!

 - If food waste is a particular concern of yours, you can drastically cut down your waste by meal planning and prepping.
 I tend to batch cook things and freeze portions and when I do this the amount of fresh stuff in my fridge and therefore possibly left to go to waste is reduced as well.
+Whether you are on a diet or healthy living plan like Slimming World, or just trying to save a few pennies on your food, meal planning can be a real money saver!

 - Switch to green energy!
 I’m recently changed to have my energy provided by Bulb.
 Not only are they a green energy provider, but they offer a £50 referral fee if you use my referral link as a welcome gift.
 I also get a bonus too so thank you if you use it!
 It’s kind of common sense but turning lights off in rooms you aren’t in and only heating rooms which are being used are simple ways of cutting down your usage as well.